cerner/kaiju-plugin-utils/README.md

 Config - The webpack config to be used by the compiler.

-**Return values:** Compiler file system - A promise for a memory file system contained the output from the webpack compiler.
+**Return values:** Compiler file system - A promise for a memory file system containing the output from the webpack compiler.

 ### webpackCompiler
 Creates a webpack compiler setup with the config and memory file system passed in and a new memory file system instance for the output.